gablab/cerebellum_gradients/README.md

 # cerebellum_gradients
 This is a github repository for the cerebellum gradients project.
-Read our paper here: (not yet available) Final gradient files that can be used when interpreting cerebellar clusters are found in the folder "FINAL_GRADIENTS" in this repository.
+Read our paper here: (not yet available).
+Final gradient files that can be used when interpreting cerebellar clusters are found in the folder "FINAL_GRADIENTS" in this repository.

 Using the code provided in this repository requires the following files in addition to the files provided in this repository: